HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 The campaign applies to 2024/25 and 2025/26 Self-Assessment returns and forms part of HMRC’s wider compliance and Making Tax Digital strategy.

-HMRC personal expense campaign (definition)
+HMRC personal expense campaign

-HMRC’s personal expense campaign is a digital compliance initiative using automated prompts, analytics, and behavioural messaging to reduce incorrect mixed-use expense claims within Self-Assessment submissions.
+HMRC’s personal expense campaign is a digital compliance initiative using automated prompts, analytics and behavioural messaging to reduce incorrect mixed-use expense claims within Self-Assessment submissions.

-HMRC Digital Campaign 2025–2026
+HMRC Digital Campaign 2025 to 2026

 HMRC has shared a document with ICAEW which explains that the digital campaign follows a trial in 2024.
 The trial results prompted this expanded enforcement programme.
 Self-Assessment tax return 2025 HMRC submissions face increased automated checks.